 Below, we set out the timelines in which we aim to respond to your application by:

-- We will assess your eligibility within approximately four to six weeks of submitting your first stage application to us.
-If you are not eligible, we will let you know at this point.
+You will receive confirmation of your eligibility within approximately four to six weeks of submitting your first stage application to us.

 The table below outlines the sequencing of these three decision points over the course of the year: